-Solutions vary based on the health, mental, and mobility issues of your elderly family member, but at least some of these 10 tips could help families and a loved one they care for find more joy during the holidays:
+Solutions vary based on the health, mental, and mobility issues of your elderly family member, but at least some of these 10 tips for enjoying the holidays with seniors could help families and a loved one they care for find more joy during the holidays:

 - Simplify your holiday season.
 Caregivers with younger families of their own have a lot on their plates during the holidays.
 Over-the-top expectations and an “I want to do it all” attitude can bring on a lot of stress.
 Simplify routines and modify traditions to reduce stress by making a list of all of your chores and then eliminating those that aren’t truly necessary.